alexisakers/BulletinBoard/README.md

 By default, the content behind the card is covered with a semi-opaque view (known as the `.dimming` style).

-You can customize the background view by changing the `backgroundViewStyle` property of the manager before calling `prepare()`.
+You can customize the background view by changing the `backgroundViewStyle` property of the manager before calling `showBulletin()`.

 **Example**: